aws-robotics/aws-robomaker-sample-application-helloworld/README.md

 ## License

-MIT-0 - See LICENSE.txt for further information
+MIT-0 - See LICENSE for further information

 ## How to Contribute